Modular connector: Data port

-The Macintosh 128K, Macintosh 512K and Macintosh Plus from Apple as well as the Amiga 1000 from Commodore used 4P4C connectors to connect the keyboard to the main computer housing.
-The connector provided power to the keyboard on the outer two contacts and received data signals on the inner pair.
-The cable between the computer and the keyboard was a coiled cord with an appearance very similar to a telephone handset cable.
-The connector on the Amiga 1000 used crossover wiring, similar to a telephone handset.
-The connector wiring on the Apple computers, however, required a polarized straight through pinout.
+The Macintosh 128K, Macintosh 512K and Macintosh Plus from Apple as well as the Amiga 1000 from Commodore use 4P4C connectors to connect the keyboard to the main computer housing.
+The connector provides power to the keyboard on the outer two contacts and receives data signals on the inner pair.
+The cable between the computer and the keyboard is a coiled cord with an appearance very similar to a telephone handset cable.
+The connector on the Amiga 1000 uses crossover wiring, similar to a telephone handset.
+The connector wiring on the Apple computers, however, requires a polarized straight-through pinout.
 Using a telephone handset cable instead of the supplied cable could short out the +5 volt DC supply and damage the Apple computer or the keyboard.

 Modular connectors are often used for data links, such as serial line connections, because of their compact dimensions.
-For example, some DirecTV set top boxes include a 4P4C data port connector with an adapter cord to a computer serial port so that remote control is possible from the computer.
+For example, some DirecTV set-top boxes include a 4P4C data port with an adapter cord to connect to a computer serial port to control the set-top box.

-6P6C
+6P

 Modular plugs are described by the maximum number of physical contact positions and the actual number of contacts installed in these positions.
-The 6P2C, 6P4C, and 6P6C modular connectors are probably best known for their use as RJ11, RJ14, and RJ25 registered jacks, respectively.
-These interfaces use the same six-position modular connector body, but have different numbers of pins installed.
+The 6P2C, 6P4C, and 6P6C modular connectors are probably best known for their use as RJ11, RJ14, and RJ25 non-powered registered jacks, respectively (and 6P4C and 6P6C for powered RJ11 and RJ14, power being delivered on the outer pairs).
+These interfaces use the same six-position modular connector body but have different numbers of pins installed.

-RJ11 is a physical interface often used for terminating single telephone lines.
+RJ11 is a jack, a physical interface, by definition used for terminating a single telephone line.
 RJ14 is similar, but for two lines, and RJ25 is for three lines.
-RJ61 is a similar registered jack for four lines, but uses an 8P8C connector.
+RJ61 is a similar registered jack for four lines, but uses 8P8C connectors.

 RJ11 wiring

-Cables sold as RJ11 often actually use 6P4C connectors (six positions, four contacts) and RJ14 wiringfour wires running to a central junction box.
-Two of its six possible contact positions connect tip and ring, and the other two contact positions may be unused or provide low-voltage power for night-light or other features on the telephone set.
-In some installations an extra contact was also required for the ground connection for selective ringers.
+Cables sold as RJ11 (the name of a single-jack, not a cable) often actually use 6P4C connectors (six positions, four contacts).
+Two of its six possible contact positions connect tip and ring of a single telephone line, and the other two contact positions may be unused, carry a second line, or provide low-voltage power for night light or other features on the telephone set.
+In some installations, an extra contact was also required for the ground connection for selective ringers.